 In the first instance, we recommend that you use the function COYU_all_results to run the COYU analyses using spline adjustment.
 This function requires three arguments to define the input for the analysis and it is suggested that you use the constructor functions to create them:

-trial_data: trial data in a data –frame with columns year, AFP, variety, one column for each character (UP prefix followed by numeric identifier of character) containing mean values, and one column for each character (sUP prefix followed by numeric identifier of character) containing standard deviations (mean over plots).
+trial_data: trial data in a data –frame with columns year, AFP, variety, one column for each character (UP prefix followed by numeric identifier of character) containing mean values, and one column for each character (sUP prefix followed by numeric identifier of character) containing within-plot standard deviations (mean over plots).
 Year is numeric e.g. 2001.
 AFP denotes the numeric unique identifier for the varieties and must be a factor.
 Variety is an optional text label for each variety.
 Missing values are denoted NA as usual in R. This object should have the S3 class “COYUs9TrialData”

 coyu_parameters: a list defines which elements of the trial data are to be included in the analysis.
 It is a list with elements candidates (a numeric vector specifying AFP numbers of candidates), references (a numeric vector specifying AFP numbers of reference varieties), characters (a numeric vector specifying numbers of characters) and num_trial_years (a number stating the number of years).
 This object should have the S3 class “COYUs9Parameters”.